Scalar Quantization as Sparse Least Square Optimization: Experimental Results

-From the figures it could be found out that the proposed sparse regression-based methods could provide competitive competitive performances for the last-layer quantization of the neural network.
-The pure $l_1$ sparse regression provides a slightly more deficient performance than others, but in most cases the deficiency is negligible.
-Also, comparing to the time-consuming k-means based methods, $l_1$ method could provide an alternative solution with much quicker running time.
-In addition, if the least square method is applied to optimize the $\boldsymbol{\alpha}$ of $l_1$ as algorithm \ref{alg:l1Quantization} does, the algorithm will be able to provide accuracy no less competitive than K-means method, while the running time will be remaining a low level.
-The clustering-based least square exact method could provide the overall optimal performance, especially in the area approaching to accuracy decrements.
-And the additional time consumed by the least square method is also negligible.
+From the figures it can be found out that the proposed sparse regression-based methods can provide competitive performances for the last-layer quantization of the neural network.
+The pure $l_1$ sparse regression provides a slightly more deficient performance than other proposed methods, but in most cases the deficiency is negligible and it can still outperform Mixture of Gaussian-based quantization.
+Comparing to the time-consuming k-means based methods, the proposed methods can provide an alternative solution with much quicker running time.
+In addition, if the least square method is applied to optimize the $\boldsymbol{\alpha}$ of $l_1$ as algorithm \ref{alg:l1Quantization} does, the algorithm will be able to provide no less competitive results than k-means method does in terms of accuracy, while the running time will remain at a low level.
+The clustering-based least square exact method can provide the overall optimal performance, especially in the area approaching to accuracy decrements.
+And the additional time consumed by solving least square on the top of k-means is negligible.
 Figure \ref{fig:NNQuantizationAlphaComparison} shows the $\boldsymbol{\alpha}$ values of the neural network last-layer quantization with different level of sparsity (quantization amounts).
-The full-column plot on the left is the weights solved by least square.
-It could be found that even for the least square solution without any additional regularization term, some of the values of $\boldsymbol{\alpha}$ could still hit the values around or equal to 0.
+The full-column plot on the left is the weights solved by least square without sparsity.
+It could be found that even for the least square solution without any additional regularization term, some of the values of $\boldsymbol{\alpha}$ still hit the values around or equal to 0.
 The plots of the rest three columns represent the $\boldsymbol{\alpha}$ values of $l_1$ without least square, $l_1$ with least square and k-means based exact value methods, respectively.
-One would question why the clustering-based least square method, which is designed to possess dense $\boldsymbol{\alpha}$ vectors, could be plotted as sparse ones.
-The trick behind this plot is that the values of the dense vector could be assign to the starting point of each 'batch' of same-values, which will be equivalent to the effects of sparse $\boldsymbol{\alpha}$ in the sparse regression-based algorithms.
-From the figures, it could be observed that the $l_1$-based algorithms would mostly produce positive $\alpha_{i}$ values for quantization, while the clustering-based ones would have positive and negative ones in similar amounts.
-In addition, despite the differences between values of vectors, the 'zero area' produced by $l_1$-based and clustering-based methods are almost the same.
+The trick behind the third plot is that the values of the dense vector are assigned to the starting index of each 'batch' of same-values, which can form a equivalent illustration to a sparse $\boldsymbol{\alpha}$ parameter.
+From the plots of $l_1$-based quantization, it could be observed that almost all the $\alpha_{i}$ are positive.
+This result is consistent with the characteristics of Coordinate Descent, which utilize a shrinkage operator and decreases small positive values to $0$.
+The major difference between sparse least square methods and clustering-based method is that the latter tends to produce positive and negative values in roughly equivalent amounts.
+However, despite the differences between values of vectors, the two types of methods share a 'central zero area' for index around 300-400.
+This implies that the proposed least square-based methods can capture the geometric information of the vector similar to clustering-based methods, while the time complexity is significantly lower.
+Furthermore, a most-positive $\boldsymbol{\alpha}$ vector is more consistent with the configuration of the $\boldsymbol{V}$ matrix.